JSI-Studios/Dungeons_Akimbo/README.md

 ## Gameplay

 ### Controls
-Movement: W A S D
+Movement: W A S D or directional buttons on joy-cons (with the joy-con held horizontally)
-Shoot: Mouse Left Click
+Shoot: Mouse Left Click or SR button on joy-cons
-Dodge: Space Bar
+Dodge: Space Bar or press joystick on joy-cons
-Change Weapon: Q
+Change Weapon: Q or ZL/ZR on joy-cons
 God Mode: G
 Enemy Pathing: P

+Note: using a singular joy-con to play this game will likely be slightly uncomfortable for those with large hands.

 ### Weapons
 	Shotgun (Character 1):